philipzabicki/binance-algotrading/README.md

 # binance-algotrading [README in progress...]

 This repository is a collection of personal tools designed for strategy analysis and algorithmic trading on the Binance exchange.
+The whole project is written entirely by me in my free time.

-The main objective of this repository is to download historical data from exchange, utilize them for creating and evaluating trading strategies, and ultimately deploy them on a server for live automatic trading on the Binance exchange.
+The main objective of this repository is to get historical data from exchange, utilize them for creating and evaluating trading strategies, and ultimately deploy those strategies for live automatic trading on the exchange.

 I employ two approaches to develop trading strategies.

 1. **Genetic Algorithm Approach:**
    Utilizes a genetic algorithm to optimize common technical analysis indicators and other trading variables (e.g.,